- As low as $426/Night

 About the Area

 Located in Myrtle Beach, this condo is near the beach.
 The area's natural beauty can be seen at Myrtle Beach State Park and Myrtle Beach Beaches, while Family Kingdom Amusement Park and SkyWheel Myrtle Beach are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's happening at Myrtle Beach Sports Center or TicketReturn.com Field at Pelicans Ballpark.
-Discover the area's water adventures with jet skiing and scuba diving nearby, or enjoy the great outdoors with horse riding and hiking/biking trails.
+Discover the area's water adventures with jet skiing and scuba diving nearby, or enjoy the great outdoors with horse riding and hiking.

 Special Instructions